AstoraGray/RimeEditor/README.md

 **Audios 🔊**

 The sound engineer of the Rime Framework, which manages all audio in the game and interacts with Pools.

+Obsersers 📷

+The observers of the Rime Framework manage both parameterized and non-parameterized events in the game, and have collaborative ObsValue observation values.